What is ecthyma?

 - Untreated impetigo, particularly in patients with poor hygiene.

-The areas most affected are the buttocks, thighs, legs, ankle and feet.
+Ecthyma most often affects buttocks, thighs, legs, ankle and feet.
 Occasionally, the local lymph nodes become swollen and painful.

 - Soak crusted areas